veliovgroup/mail-time/README.md

 ## Features

-- Queue - Managed via MongoDB, and will survive server reboots and failures
+- Queue - Managed via MongoDB, will survive server reboots and failures
 - Support for multiple server setups - "Cluster", Phusion Passenger instances, Load Balanced solutions, etc.
 - Emails concatenation by addressee email - Reduce amount of sent emails to a single user with concatenation, and avoid mistakenly doubled emails
 - When concatenation is enabled - Same emails won't be sent twice, if for any reason, due to bad logic or application failure emails are sent twice or more times - this is solution to solve this annoying behavior
 - Balancing for multiple nodemailer's transports, two modes - `backup` and `balancing`.
-Most useful feature - allows to reduce the cost of SMTP services and add durability.
-So, if any of used transports are failing to send an email it will switch to next one
+This is the most useful feature — allowing to reduce the cost of SMTP services and add extra layer of durability.
+If one transport failing to send an email `mail-time` will switch to the next one
 - Sending retries for network and other failures
-- Template support with Mustache-like placeholders
+- Templating support with [Mustache](https://mustache.github.io/)-like placeholders

 ## Installation

-If you're working on Server functionality - first you will need `nodemailer`, although this package is meant to be used with `nodemailer`, it's not added as the dependency, as it not needed by Client, and you're free to choose `nodemailer`'s version to fit your needs:
+To implement Server functionality — as a first step install `nodemailer`, although this package meant to be used with `nodemailer`, it's not added as the dependency, as `nodemailer` not needed by Client, and you're free to choose `nodemailer`'s version to fit your project needs:

 ```shell
 npm install --save nodemailer